-Then there's The Supper at Emmaus (see below) a somewhat stiff piece of work which tradition ascribed to Giovanni Bellini, or a pupil of Bellini called Benedetto Diana (according to Layard) or Carpaccio (according to Crowe and Cavalcaselle) or to Bellini's studio - it depends on which book you read, or which art historian you choose to trust.
+Then there's The Supper at Emmaus (see below) a somewhat stiff piece of work which tradition ascribed to Giovanni Bellini, or a pupil of Bellini called Benedetto Diana (according to Layard) or Carpaccio (according to Crowe and Cavalcaselle) or to Bellini's studio - it depends on which art historian you choose to trust.
 The church itself used to cover its options by having Bellini and Carpaccio scribbled in biro on masking tape stuck on the plastic sign nearby, with question marks.
-They then settled on 'Anonymous copy of a Bellini', but recent (2011) restoration saw overpainting removed and higher quality work revealed, with a date of 1513 arrived at and belief that it is the work of Carpaccio, painted for Girolamo Priuli, a merchant banker, depicted in black on the right.
+They then settled on 'Anonymous copy of a Bellini', but restoration in 2011 saw overpainting removed and higher-quality work revealed, with a date of 1513 arrived at and the belief that it is the work of Carpaccio, painted for Girolamo Priuli, a merchant banker, depicted in black on the right.
 Many contemporary copies of the composition exist, including two by Catena, but the Bellini original was lost in a fire in the 18th century.

 Cannaregio :: Castello :: Dorsoduro :: Giudecca :: San Marco :: San Polo :: Santa Croce :: The Islands :: Demolished